itsmrajesh/Electric-Bill-Generator/README.md

 # Electric-Bill-Generator
 This is console based JDBC Application for Paying and Managing Electricity Bills.
-This application having 3 profiles
+### This application having 3 profiles namely
+- Manager
+- Employee
+- Customer

 ### For updated docs [click here](https://github.com/itsmrajesh/Electric-Bill-Generator)

 ## Installation
 Clone this repository.